Water & COVID-19 Crisis Appeal

 HOW WE WILL MAKE A DIFFERENCE

-Your money will go towards the cost of installing a much needed solar-powered water system, a rainwater-harvesting station and hand washing facilities.
+Your money will go towards the cost of installing a much needed solar-powered water system, water tanks for supplies at night or in reserve for cloudy days, and hand washing facilities.
 It will also be used to promote hygiene awareness campaigns for our most remote partner school in the Kerewan Sitokoto community.